Senville Mini Split units are some of the more popular heat pumps available.

 During the summer it cools the space very well.

-The winter months it also heats very well at is a good fit for the American south west climate I live in.
+The winter months it also heats very well and is a very good fit for the American south west climate I live in.

 So far the Senville has not disappointed and has been working very nicely.
 I will update this post if anything changes.